EmotiBit/EmotiBit_Docs/Getting_Started.md

         - [For Windows] replace `./exec/linux/esptool` with `.\exec\win\esptool.exe`.
 You will also need to change all file paths to `.\esp32\name-of-file`
         - [For macOS] replace `./exec/linux/esptool` with `./exec/mac/esptool`.
   </details>

 # EmotiBit Bootup
+> [!IMPORTANT]
+> The EmotiBit bootup sequence can only be followed IF the firmware was successfully installed in the previous step.

 When EmotiBit is booting up, the LEDs are used to indicate the steps in the process.
 If EmotiBit gets stuck prior to fully connecting to your WiFi, you can use the below table to assess what went wrong and how to fix it.

 |LED State|**LED Indicator**|**What to do?**|